developer3000S/Octopii/README.md

 2. Performing image classification and Optical Character Recognition (OCR)

 The image is scanned for features such as an ISO/IEC 7810 card specification, colors, location of text, photos, holograms etc. This is done by passing it and comparing it against a trained model.
-This may be done in four parts:
+This may have one of the following outcomes per PII:

 - **Best case** (score >=90): The image is sent into the image classifier algorithm to be scanned for features such as an ISO/IEC 7810 card specification, colors, location of text, photos, holograms etc. If it is successfully classified as a type of PII, OCR is performed on it looking for particular words and strings as a final check.
 When both of these are confirmed, the result from Piiscan is extremely reliable.